 What you’ll need:

-- 5 GCSE’s A*-C (or equivalent) including Maths and English Language.
+- A minimum of 5 GCSE’s A*-C or Grade 4 and above including Maths and English language or equivalent

-- You’ll need to be 18 years of age by 1st September 2019 to be eligible for this scheme.
+- To be 18 years of age 1st September 2020 to be eligible for this scheme

 What will I be doing?

-You’ll gain a Level 3 Diploma in Project Control Practice, as well as a foundation certificate in Project Management and professional training in site safety.
+As an apprentice, your 3 year development programme will be made up of to 6 placement rotations which will develop your understanding of the different aspects that make up Project Controls as a business function.
+Alongside this, you’ll be studying for the Level 3 Diploma in Project Control Practice, as well as a foundation certificate in Project Management and professional training in site safety.

 After successfully completing your apprenticeship there are a variety of controls roles that you could move into depending on your area of interest such as Assistant Planner, Assistant Risk Manager or Data Controller.
 These can then lead to more senior positions such as Planner, Senior Planner, Risk Manager or Project Controls Manager.